FgForrest/Babylon/README.md

 ##### **Before first attempt to use Babylon**

 **For access from FG Forest company** Necessary "credentials.json" file is already included in application.
-All your Google spreadsheets must be created under the "analytics@fg.cz" google account.
+All your Google spreadsheets must be created under the "analytics@fg.cz" google account or if you want to use Google spreadsheet created under your account, you can simply share it with account "analytics@fg.cz".

 **For access by users outside of FG Forest company** You need "credentials.json" for accessing google spreadsheet.
 This file must exists in same folder from where you running Babylon application.
 This file can be generated for your google account here: